U.S. News

 Singer pleaded guilty to four charges related to his efforts to help wealthy parents cheat the college admissions system.
 He abused the SAT and ACT testing process, orchestrated fake athletic recruiting that secured admit slots for his clients, and took payments through his fraudulent charity for the purpose of allowing tax write-offs.

-The scheme earned over $25 million and resulted in the eventual convictions of over 50 people, including athletic coaches, celebrities, and financiers.
+The scheme earned more than $25 million, and resulted in the eventual convictions of more than 50 people, including athletic coaches, celebrities, and financiers.

 Singer, who had been using illicit admissions tactics for over a decade, attributed the scandal to the size of his own self-image.
 “I think everybody’s issues, and definitely mine, all come back to our egos.
 And as things start to roll and you start being more successful,” he said, “your ego grows—your desire grows.”